Skip to main content

 - Principal | CLA

-This session is specifically designed to assist participants in performing or considering performing PEP audits.
-Participants will gain valuable insights into the considerations to make before accepting a PEP engagement as well as how you might anticipate, and address challenges encountered in PEP audits.
-Listen to EBP audit experts discuss issues they encounter in performing PEP audits and the strategies used to address them.
+This session is specifically designed to assist participants in performing or considering performing pooled employer plan (PEP) audits.
+Participants will gain valuable insights into the considerations that should be made before accepting a PEP engagement, as well as how to anticipate and address challenges encountered in PEP audits.
+Listen to employee benefit plan (EBP) audit experts discuss issues they encounter in performing PEP audits and the strategies used to address them.
 Presenters will discuss their experiences and challenges related to understanding the entity and obtaining sufficient appropriate audit evidence.
-You will also have an opportunity to ask questions of the experts.
+Attendees will also have an opportunity to ask questions of the experts.

 Learning Objectives:

-• Understand the nature of PEPs and how they differ from other plan types
+• Analyze the nature of PEPs and how they differ from other plan types.

-• Recognize unique accounting issues impacting PEPs and best practices
+• Identify unique accounting and auditing issues impacting PEPs and best practices.

 3:45 PM – 4:35 PM EST